Ways to Be Super Organized And simplify your life

 - Picture frames or photo albums

-- A small, cute plate, on which you will put some very special chocolates for the couples' wedding night
+- A small, cute plate and put some very special chocolates for the couple’s wedding night

-- A DIY Handmade-by-you Recipe Book--This is a very special, yet inexpensive, gift!
+- A DIY Handmade-by-you Recipe Book–This is a very special, yet inexpensive, gift!
 She will love it and keep it forever!
-See below for how to make!
+See below for how to make it!

-Steps to Making a Recipe Book: (All these supplies can be purchased at Dollar Tree, very inexpensively; affiliate links mean I may get a small commission)
+Steps to Making a Recipe Book: (All these supplies can be purchased at Dollar Tree very inexpensively; affiliate links mean I may get a small commission)

-- Use recipe software or type up and put into a computer file, and print out recipes (once typed up, you have them to easily print out over and over) on 8-1/2" x 11" regular printer paper
+- Use recipe software or type up and put them into a computer file, and print out recipes (once typed up, you have them to print out over and over easily) on 8-1/2″ x 11″ regular printer paper

 - Include your favorite recipes in main categories, such as Appetizers, Salads, Soups, Main Dishes, Casseroles, Desserts, or whatever you’d like

 - Buy 3-ring binders, or when on sale, with a pocket to insert your own cover in front